embarklabs/embark/README.md

 $ embark simulator
 ```

 By default embark blockchain will mine a minimum amount of ether and will only mine when new transactions come in.
 This is quite usefull to keep a low CPU.
-The option can be configured at config/blockchain.json
+The option can be configured at ```config/blockchain.json```.
+Note that running a real node requires at least 2GB of free ram, please take this into account if running it in a VM.

 Then, in another command line: